nutint/auto-release/README.md

 ### 1. Using the CLI

-You can install the release helper as a global CLI tool using `npm`:
+You can install the auto-release as a global CLI tool using `npm`:

 ```bash
 npm install -g @nutint/auto-release